 Proposed modifications

-Modification of positions deriving MIP MPM candidates
+Change the positions deriving MIP MPM candidates

 In VTM5.0, the MIP MPM is derived from positions shown in Figure 1 (right) while the regular MPM is derived from positions shown in Figure 1 (left).
 To keep the consistency of the reference positions deriving MPM, the first modification proposes to change the reference positions deriving MIP MPM as the same positions which derive regular MPM.